On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy

 \subsection{Problem formulation}

-Write $(\Omega, \mathcal{F}, \mathbb{P})$ for an underlying filtered probability space equipped with filtration $\mathbf{F}=(\mathcal{F}_t)_{t\geq 0}$.
+Write $(\Omega, \mathcal{F}, \mathbf{F}, \mathbb{P})$ for an underlying filtered probability space, where $\mathbf{F}=(\mathcal{F}_t)_{t\geq 0}$ stands for the natural filtration generated by two spectrally negative L\'evy processes $X(t)$ and $\widetilde{X}(t)$ and satisfies the usual conditions of right-continuity and completeness (see Exercise 8.10 in Chapter 8 of \cite{Kyp2014}).
 Let us consider the {\it singular dividend control} $D=(D(t))_{t\geq 0}$, which is a non-decreasing and left-continuous $\mathbf{F}$-adapted process representing the cumulative dividends paid out by the company up to the Chapter 11 bankruptcy time.
 To account for changes in risk processes under regulator's intervention documented in Chapter 11, we introduce an auxiliary state process $I(t)$, depending on the control, as an indicator process of solvency and insolvency states.
-We also consider two spectrally negative L\'evy processes $X(t)$ and $\widetilde{X}(t)$ to model the underlying risk processes without and with regulator's interventions.
+We adopt $X(t)$ and $\widetilde{X}(t)$ to model the underlying risk processes without and with regulator's interventions.
 To construct the surplus process $U(t)$, if the insurer is in the solvency state at time $t\geq0$ (i.e., $I(t)=0$), the surplus process $U(t)$ is governed by a spectrally negative L\'evy process $X(t)$ deducted by total dividends that are only paid when the surplus level is at or above the safty barrier $c>0$.
 At the instant when the surplus process $U(t)$ down-crosses the level $b=0$, the state of the insurer switches to insolvency and the underlying risk process $X(t)$ switches to another spectrally negative L\'evy process $\widetilde{X}(t)$.
 On the other hand, if the insurer is in the insolvent state at time $t\geq0$ (i.e., $I(t)=1$), the surplus process follows the dynamics of the spectrally negative L\'evy process $\widetilde{X}(t)$.
 At the instant when the surplus process $U(t)$ up-crosses the safety barrier $c>0$, the state of the insurer switches to solvency state and the underlying risk process switches back to the process $X(t)$.

-\begin{rem} It is assumed for mathematical tractability that the dividend is only paid when the surplus level is at least at the safety barrier $c>0$.
-This assumption is also consistent with the real life situation that the regulator immediately notifies the insurer when the surplus level falls below the safety barrier.
-It is reasonable that some insurance companies may suspend the dividend payment until the surplus level climbs back to the safety level. \end{rem}
+It is assumed for mathematical tractability that the dividend is only paid when the surplus level is at least at the safety barrier $c>0$, which is also consistent with the real life situation that the regulator immediately notifies the insurer when the surplus level falls below the safety barrier.